 There is a lot of confusion regarding the difference between a down comforter and a duvet.
-The two seem interchangeable, but even those who master bedding 101 might not know whether or not there is actually a difference between them.
+The two seem interchangeable.
+However, even those who master bedding 101 might not know whether or not there is actually a difference between them.

 Around the mid 1800’s Victorian Britain caught on with a duvet style called the ‘eiderdown’.
 It was marketed as a lightweight substitute for blankets.
 Moving forward to the year 1964, Sir Terence Conran noticed the bedding while in Sweden and he became the first to market duvets in the United Kingdom.
 The idea caught on for children’s bedding.
 They were denounced as adult bedding early on because people thought those ‘stuffy, fluffy, soft slippery’ coverings would not stay on.